 Tag Archives: James Nicholas

-SUPER NATURALS #7: LICENSED TO THRiLL
+SUPER NATURALS #7: LiCENSED TO THRiLL

 After the festive cover for #5 and the fantastic montage that made up last issue’s, this Super Naturals cover by Sandy James is initially a little disappointing.
 But that’s only because of the comparison to the more elaborate ones that went before.
-It may be a lot simpler but it does focus on possibly the best of the evil Super Naturals so perhaps it’s a sign of some really fiery content.
+It may be a lot simpler but it does focus on possibly the best of the evil Super Naturals so perhaps it’s a sign of some fiery content.
 We’ll see.
 Inside, The Doll remains in its position as our first strip and the opening page includes this fantastic image by way of a recap.

 As well as looking great, there’s another good reason behind this image of the doll looming large over the house; the little wooden murderer doesn’t actually appear in the strip this issue.
-Regular readers might’ve felt a little short-changed if his evil face wasn’t included somewhere, but quite possibly it was more to clue in new readers to we were dealing with.
+Regular readers might’ve felt a little short-changed if his evil face wasn’t included somewhere, but quite possibly it was more to clue in new readers to who we were dealing with.
 This issue’s chapter focusses entirely on Simon Wickham as he searches the house on his own, so this recap panel reminds us of the larger story and the implications of the doll’s continued survival.

 Also, it’s just such a brilliant, atmospheric picture.

 While the dummy doesn’t appear, this chapter has what is arguably one of the most memorable moments in Super Naturals’ whole run.
 Those caterpillars above make a gross reentry into the story just a few panels later as Simon thinks to himself that his chicken tastes a bit “odd”.
 Queue the following image which made me gag a little at the thought, I’ll admit.
-I do hope Francesc Masi knows how some fans reacted the artwork he produced.
+I do hope Francesc Masi knows how some fans reacted to the artwork he produced.

 Once recovered from this shock the rest of the story has Simon make his way into the cellar of the house after hearing a noise from underneath the floor.
 Convinced the doll is trying to scare him into inaction, he braves the dark and makes his way down.
-The floor is a sea of caterpillars and, after Simon becomes trapped in a crumbling staircase, they begin to crawl all over him before a cackling shape starts to rise up out of them for this issue’s cliffhanger.
+The floor is a sea of caterpillars and, after Simon becomes trapped on a crumbling staircase, they begin to crawl all over him before a cackling shape starts to rise up out of them for this issue’s cliffhanger.

-Apart from the gross-out moment above, the main purpose of this chapter appears is to build upon some of the already established mysteries, such as the fate of previous foster child Alan, who is described as having met some terrible but undefined end because of the doll.
+Apart from the gross-out moment above, the main purpose of this chapter is to build upon some of the already established mysteries, such as the fate of previous foster child Alan, who is described as having met some terrible but undefined end because of the doll.
 Most likely in relation to this is the fact the Marshall’s cellar door is boarded up with several planks of wood.
 Simon has been told no one has been down there for years.
 Is this where Alan met his doom?
 Is this where the doll was trapped?
 Or originally found?
 A shocking but ultimately intriguing chapter that heightens anticipation for what could come next.

 The additional features have moved up from the second half of the comic.
 There’s another one-page Ghostling Tale in which a scientist perfects some form of death stare to kill any living thing by looking at it.
 He kills his cat and several plants before looking in the mirror to congratulate himself, with predicable results.
 Serves him right for the cat.
 On Spooks‘ letters page a reader asks for Anneka Rice to be placed into the Tomb of Doom because of her continuous smile.
 But it appears Spooks (or should that be editor Barrie Tomlinson) is a bit of a fan.
 There’s also an advert to hype up the new Eagle and Battle weekly when Battle folded after a successful run of 664 issues since its creation in 1975!